plone/Products.ATReferenceBrowserWidget/readme.txt

     * startup_directory: directory where the popup opens.
 Optional.
 When omitted, the current folder is used

+    * image_portal_types: specify a list of image portal_types.
+Instances of these portal types are being previewed within the popup widget

+    * image_method: specifies the name of a method that is added to the image URL to preview the image in a particular resolution (e.g. 'mini' for thumbnails)

     * force_close_on_insert: closes the popup when the user choses insert.
 This overrides the behavior in multiselect mode.
     * base_query: defines query terms that will apply to all searches, mainly useful to create specific restrictions when allow_browse=0.
 Can be either a dictonary with query parameters, or the name of a method or callable available in cotext that will return such a dictionary.